wagtail/wagtail/docs/reference/pages/model_reference.md

     .. attribute:: is_creatable

         Controls if this page can be created through the Wagtail administration.
 Defaults to ``True``, and is not inherited by subclasses.
-This is useful when using :ref:`multi-table inheritance <django:multi-table-inheritance>`, to stop the base model from being created as an actual page.
+This is useful when using :ref:`multi-table inheritance <django:meta-and-multi-table-inheritance>`, to stop the base model from being created as an actual page.

     .. attribute:: max_count